Financial Coaching: Could It Help You Accomplish Your Goals Faster?

 This session also creates the foundations for the relationship to be developed upon.
 The engagement model is ongoing over a period of months or years.
 The exact frequency of the sessions is unique to each coaching and client relationship.

 During these sessions, coaches will work to help clients understand their own goals.
 They do this through conversation and action-oriented tools and exercises.
 This frequently includes homework that needs to be done between sessions.
 Follow-up discussions help create accountability for the client.

 What makes someone a good candidate for coaching?

 That said, it’s recommended that the customer have a stable financial situation and not be in crisis mode, like facing bankruptcy.
-For that reason those individuals usually benefit from more prescriptive guidance, which is not what coach provides.
+For that reason, those individuals usually benefit from more prescriptive guidance, which is not what the coach provides.

 What qualifies someone to become a financial coach?